cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 # Installation

 Next, we discuss how to install mpi4py on various systems.
 We will focus on installing it on a single computer using multiple cores.

+This Installation section does not cover the installation of SLURM, which is covered in a later section.

 ## Python Version